‘Swimmability’ is a popular topic but what does it mean?

 Popular swimming spots should be ‘swimmable’ when people want to use them.
 Taranaki Regional Council monitoring shows that most of the time, they are.
 At the few sites where bacteria levels are persistently high, birds are the main culprits.

 There are many different versions of what ‘swimmable’ means or should mean.
 Sometimes conversations get confused.

 For the Taranaki Regional Council, it means that the sites where the local community goes swimming should be of good quality at the times the community wants to go swimming.

 At other times (such as during cold and wet weather, or when river flows are surging and carrying debris and sediment), there will be lots of good reasons not to go in the water.
 High levels of the bacteria that indicate possible faecal pollution might be one of them.

 As a precautionary approach, the Council advises that you should consider not swimming in a river for up to three days after heavy rain or high flows.
-Be guided by common sense, your own judgment, and published information on water quality (during the summer bathing season, you can find monitoring results on this website or at www.lawa.org.nz).
+Be guided by common sense, your own judgment, and published information on water quality (during the summer bathing season, you can find monitoring results on this website or at www.lawa.org.nz(external link)).